-- If you have kidney problems the dose might be changed.
-A different strength or a different medicine may be chosen by your doctor. - If you have liver problems you may have more frequent blood tests to check how your liver is working.
+- If you or your child has kidney problems the dose might be changed.
+A different strength or a different medicine may be chosen by your doctor. - If you or your child has liver problems you may have more frequent blood tests to check how your liver is working.

-How to take Germentin
+How to take Amoxicillin/clavulanic acid Krka

-- Take with a meal - Swallow the tablets with a glass of water.
-The tablets can be broken along the score line to make them easier to swallow.
-You must take both pieces of the tablet at the same time. - Space the doses evenly during the day, at least 4 hours apart.
-Do not take 2 doses in 1 hour. - Do not take Germentin for more than 2 weeks.
-If you still feel unwell you should go back to see the doctor.
+- Swallow the tablets whole with a glass of water at the start of a meal or slightly before - Space the doses evenly during the day, at least 4 hours apart.
+Do not take 2 doses in 1 hour. - Do not take Amoxicillin/clavulanic acid Krka for more than 2 weeks.
+If you or your child still feels unwell you should go back to see the doctor.

-If you take more Germentin than you should
+If you take more Amoxicillin/clavulanic acid Krka than you should

-If you take too much Germentin, signs might include an upset stomach (feeling sick, being sick or diarrhoea) or convulsions (fits).
+If you take too much Amoxicillin/clavulanic acid Krka, signs might include an upset stomach (feeling sick, being sick or diarrhoea) or convulsions.
 Talk to your doctor as soon as possible.
-Take the medicine carton to show the doctor.
+Take the medicine carton or bottle to show the doctor.

-If you forget to take Germentin
+If you forget to take Amoxicillin/clavulanic acid Krka

+Do not take a double dose to make up for a forgotten dose.
 If you forget to take a dose, take it as soon as you remember.
 You should not take the next dose too soon, but wait about 4 hours before taking the next dose.
-Do not take a double dose to make up for a forgotten tablet.

-If you stop taking Germentin
+If you stop taking Amoxicillin/clavulanic acid Krka

-Keep taking Germentin until the treatment is finished, even if you feel better.
+Keep taking Amoxicillin/clavulanic acid Krka until the treatment is finished, even if you feel better.
 You need every dose to help fight the infection.
 If some bacteria survive they can cause the infection to come back.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.